strongloop-archive/strong-gateway-demo/README.md

 demonstrates various features of the StrongLoop API Gateway.
 In each step, we incrementally improve on the app from part 1 and cover a variety of topics as we work through the transformation of `notes-app-plain` to `notes-app-gateway`.
-Upon completion, the client will fetch notes through the API gateway instead of interacting directly with the API server:
+Upon completion, the client will retrieve notes through the API gateway instead of interacting directly with the API server:

 ```
 (Web Server)       (API Gateway)        (API Server)